Arthur Bleksley: Personal life

 Bleksley showed great interest in parapsychology and in 1969 attended a conference at Saint-Paul de Vence in France.
 The conference dealt with creativity and its possible links to parapsychology.
-Other participants included Kenneth Burke, Eugenio Gaddini, the Italian psychoanalyst, Jerre Mangione, the Italian-American author, Emilio Servadio, the Italian-Indian psychoanalyst and parapsychologist and W. Grey Walter, the neurophysiologist and robotician.
+Other participants included Kenneth Burke, Eugenio Gaddini, the Italian psychoanalyst, Jerre Mangione, the Italian-American author, Emilio Servadio, the Italian-Indian psychoanalyst and parapsychologist, and W. Grey Walter, the neurophysiologist and robotician.

-He was talented musically and performed as church organist while still a scholar.
-His gift of being able to articulate difficult concepts in the fields of astronomy and applied mathematics, made him a popular tutor and inspired thousands of students who sat through his exceptionally lucid lectures.
-His sense of humour, quick mind and broad range of interests, made him a valued member of the team of "Three Wise Men" on the Springbok Radio quiz show, Test the Team, from 1957 into the 1980s, the other two being Grant Loudon and Eric Rosenthal.
+He was talented musically and performed as a church organist while still a scholar.
+His ability to articulate difficult concepts in the fields of astronomy and applied mathematics made him a popular tutor, and inspired thousands of students who sat through his lectures.
+His sense of humour, quick mind, and broad range of interests made him a valued member of the team of "Three Wise Men" on the Springbok Radio quiz show, Test the Team, from 1957 into the 1980s, the other two being Grant Loudon and Eric Rosenthal.